Shamary/sns/README.md

 # Overview

-Web serivce to handle notification messages in varying forms (sms, email and push)
+Web service to handle notification messages in varying forms (sms, email and push)

 # Stack